echobind-retired/ember-writer/README.md

 NOTE: This addon requires engines, so your app **must be running Ember 2.8 beta or later**.

+We have one known blocker for initial release: See [#30](https://github.com/echobind/ember-writer/issues/30) for details.

 #### Install the addon
 ```sh
 ember install ember-writer